 Do you believe God has good plans for you?
 Do you believe He has plans to bring about a positive and fruitful future?
 Then you must trust Him.
 Trust is spelled "o-b-e-y".
 Do you believe that God is a rewarder of those who diligently seek Him?
 If you really believed that, what would you do?
 Of course, you would diligently seek Him!!
 Notice that the verse does not just say that He will reward those who go to church, or occasionally pray or read their Bible.
 No. He will reward those who are serious about finding Him.
 What does "diligently" mean?
-It implies an expenditure of consistent and strong effort, ... being earnest and serious about it, and being willing to put forth energy, time and work.
+It implies an expenditure of consistent and strong effort, ...being earnest and serious about it, and being willing to put forth energy, time and work.
 What are we to be seeking for?
 What is to be the highest good?
 It is not the rewards God might give along the way to those who are putting forth the effort to pursue Him.
 No. The ultimate goal is knowing God Himself, and doing His will.
-He is the rewarder of those who seek Him.
-He does not promise to be the rewarder of those who seek rewards.
-He does not promise to be a rewarder of those who are religious.
-He promises to bless those who honestly are seeking Him.
+He is the rewarder of those who are religious.
+He promises to be the rewarder of those who honestly are seeking Him.
 Notice that David did not say, "Taste and see that religious activities are good."
 No. He said, "Taste and see that the Lord, Yahweh, is good."
 Spiritual disciplines are not the end in themselves.
 They are means to an end.
 The goal is knowing God, discerning His voice, being empowered to do His will.
 God will reward those who spend time and effort in pursuing Him.
 Insights and breakthroughs will come to those pressing on after God, but He Himself is the goal.
 Knowing Him and doing His will are what we are pursuing.